Name:

 This guide walks through how to use Amplify Auth, GraphQL API, REST API, and Storage category APIs from Next.js server-side runtimes.

-NOTE: Amplify JS v6 supports Next.js with the version range: >=13.5.0 <15.0.0.
+Note: Amplify JS v6 supports Next.js with the version range: >=13.5.0 <16.0.0.
 Ensure you have the correct version to integrate with Amplify.

 Before you begin, you will need:

 You can create an amplifyServerUtils.ts file under a utils folder in your codebase.
-In this file, you will import the Amplify configuration object from the amplifyconfiguration.json file that is generated by the Amplify CLI, and use the createServerRunner function to create the runWithAmplifyServerContextRunner function.
+In this file, you will import the Amplify configuration object from the amplifyconfiguration.json file that is generated by the Amplify CLI, and use the createServerRunner function to create the `runWithAmplifyServerContext function.

 For example, the utils/amplifyServerUtils.ts file may contain the following content: